gaultier/blog/tip_of_day_3.md

 Technically, markdown tables are an extension to standard markdown (if there is such a thing), but it's very common.
 So how do we do that?

 Once again, I turn to the trusty AWK.
 It's always been there for me.
+And it's present on every UNIX system out of the box.

 AWK neatly handles all the 'decoding' of the CSV format for us, we just need to output the right thing: